pzivkovic-rbi/clean_snowflake_users/README.md

 - S3 bucket/key for the employee CSV
 - Paths to the relevant repo files
-- List of excluded (machine) users
+- List of excluded machine and email users

 Example:
 ```yaml